atlanhq/atlan-java-samples/README.md

 # Atlan Java Samples

+⚠️ This repository is now deprecated ⚠️

+All content has moved to: https://github.com/atlanhq/atlan-java

-This repository houses samples of using the [Atlan Java SDK](https://developer.atlan.com/sdks/java/).
+~~This repository houses samples of using the [Atlan Java SDK](https://developer.atlan.com/sdks/java/).~~

-Currently, these cover:
+~~Currently, these cover:~~

-- [Loaders](https://developer.atlan.com/samples/loaders) — import metadata into Atlan, both net-new and by enriching existing assets
+~~- [Loaders](https://developer.atlan.com/samples/loaders) — import metadata into Atlan, both net-new and by enriching existing assets~~
-- [Reporters](https://developer.atlan.com/samples/reporters) — extract or report on metadata in Atlan
+~~- [Reporters](https://developer.atlan.com/samples/reporters) — extract or report on metadata in Atlan~~

-These are based on common functionality to read and write from Excel files (based on [Apache POI](https://poi.apache.org/)), and to integrate with AWS S3 to enable them to run as Lambda functions.
+~~These are based on common functionality to read and write from Excel files (based on [Apache POI](https://poi.apache.org/)), and to integrate with AWS S3 to enable them to run as Lambda functions.~~

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),